tc39/notes/meetings/2019-07/july-24.md

 ## Built-In Modules aka JavaScript Standard Library

-Michael Saboff (MS)
+Michael Saboff (MLS)

 - [proposal](https://github.com/tc39/proposal-javascript-standard-library)
 - [slides](https://github.com/tc39/proposal-javascript-standard-library/blob/master/slides/JSL-TC39-July-2019.pdf)

-MS: (presents slides) Focusing on the two objections to advancement from June meeting, will pause after each for responses
+MLS: (presents slides) Focusing on the two objections to advancement from June meeting, will pause after each for responses

 JHD: During the last meeting, I was remote and it was a hard time difference.
 I want to clarify my concerns.
 Script is not “legacy”, Module is not the only future.
 I certainly hope people write Modules, but that is my code review position only, not my language designer position.
 Everything new that we've added has been equally usable in Modules and Scripts, except for the specific module-related differences like `import`/`export`.
 So the precedent in the language is clear: new language features should be added to both.
 This proposal itself is not a problem, but consider Temporal: it would not be available in current Scripts in the current proposal if Built-in Modules progresses.
 Users could use dynamic import, but then they have to wait until the promise is resolved.
 If we decided that Temporal were available both via global and modules, that would be fine - but it seems that the point of built-in modules is to stop adding globals for new API.
 This is existential and it is troubling and we really have to decide on it in this proposal.
 I don't want to look back in 5 years and think we made a mistake.
 The best way imo to make people migrate from one thing to another is to make the transition as easy as possible.
 Removing features from Scripts does not make the transition easier, it makes it harder.